 - Small seeds such as heather get caught in socks and boots and are transported into public conservation land.

 - Seeds may be carried in loads of gravel and spread to new locations.

 - Water weeds can be spread between bodies of water on fishing equipment, boats and trailers.

 You can reduce the spread of invasive weeds.

-- Learn to recognise pest plants and don't grow them in your garden.
+- Don't grow them in your garden.
 Take a look at these Plant me instead booklets.

-- Dispose of pest plants wisely – take your garden waste to an approved landfill or transfer station, burn it or bury it – don’t dump it.
+- Take your garden waste to an approved landfill or transfer station, burn it or bury it – don’t dump it.